General Degree Requirements

 Master of Science With and Without Specification

-For the degree of Master of Science, the student must have satisfactorily completed a program of study of at least 66 units of subject credit, of which 42 units shall be graduate subjects, and a thesis, approved by the department in which he or she is enrolled.
+For the degree of Master of Science, the student must have satisfactorily completed a program of study of at least 66 units of graduate subject credit and a thesis approved by the department in which he or she is enrolled.
 If 34 units and the thesis are in a single approved program, as determined by a departmental committee on graduate students, the degree will be recommended with specification in this program; otherwise, the degree will be recommended without specification.
 The same high standard of academic performance in a program approved by a departmental committee on graduate students is required for either degree.

 The choice of area of specialization must be approved by the committee on graduate students of the department in which the student is enrolled.
 Approval of the entire program must be obtained from this committee and from the student's faculty advisor.
 A special interdepartmental committee, approved by the Office of Graduate Education, may be appointed to supervise a program in an interdepartmental field.